Published on: Oct 25, 2016

 Which Compliance Standard Will Deliver More Value to Your Business?

 ISO 27001 and SOC 2 are both prime standards, but is one better than the other?
-It all depends on how well you understand your organization, regulatory requirements, the market, your customers, and even your competitors, all are aspects that need serious consideration before deciding your roadmap.
+It all depends on how well you understand your organization, regulatory requirements, the market, your customers, and even your competitors, all are aspects that need serious consideration before delciding your roadmap.
 For example, some industries have a contractual legal requirement for certification.

-What is the Difference Between ISO 27001 and SOC2?
+What is the Difference Between ISO 27001 and SOC 2?

 Conceptually, both SOC 2 and ISO 27001 are information security oriented, but each standard approaches the topic differently.